SmonFtwi/Admin-Dashboard/README.md

 # Admin-Dashboard
-This is SSH grid and flexbox practice project
+This is CSS grid and Flexbox practice project